 A good skillet is a foundational piece of every kitchen.
 It’s one of the first things we buy when we strike out on our own.
 In my home, it’s a cooking vessel used so often that it has a permanent spot on the stove, no matter how much room there might miraculously be in the cabinet.

-What We Love: Comes in striking unique colors, lifetime warranty
+What We Love: Comes in four striking colors, great when cooking for groups, truly nonstick, lifetime warranty

 When you want the high walls of a wok but need the flat searing surface of a frying pan, there’s nothing more perfect than this deep skillet.

 Standing 6.7 inches tall with a foot of cooking area, this Anolon skillet is an ideal and affordable choice for volume.
 And we don’t just mean portion sizes—we also mean cooking occasions.
 "It's a good size when cooking for a bigger group, and a flat cooking surface helps with the even searing and sautéing of food," notes our home cook.